COVESA/dlt-daemon/doc/dlt_design_specification.md

 ![dlt_overview](images/dlt_overview.png "DLT OVERVIEW")

-The DLT daemon is the central component in GENIVI, where logs and traces are gathered from the DLT user and different applications, stored optionally temporarily or permanently in a file in the ECU.
-The DLT daemon forwards all logs and traces to a connected DLT client application, which can run directly on the GENIVI system or more likely on an external tester device.
+The DLT daemon is the central component in COVESA, where logs and traces are gathered from the DLT user and different applications, stored optionally temporarily or permanently in a file in the ECU.
+The DLT daemon forwards all logs and traces to a connected DLT client application, which can run directly on the COVESA system or more likely on an external tester device.

 The DLT client can send control messages to the daemon, e.g. to set individual log levels of applications and contexts or get the list of applications and